-6 Regulamentul-cadru privind modul de alegere a rectorului instituției de învățămînt superior din Republica Moldova
+Regulamentul-cadru privind modul de alegere a rectorului instituției de învățămînt superior din Republica Moldova

-7 Regulamentului privind organizarea studiilor superioare de doctorat, ciclul III, aprobat prin Hotărârea Guvernului nr.
+&lt;sup>7 Regulamentului privind organizarea studiilor superioare de doctorat, ciclul III, aprobat prin Hotărârea Guvernului nr.
 1007 din 10 decembrie 2014.

-- b) Elaboration of the institutional regulation for the organisation and conduct of doctoral degree study programmes which they submit for approval by the Senate of the higher education institution or to the equivalent body of consortiums or partnerships; - c) Approving decisions on the establishment and abolition of doctoral schools within the institution or partnership; - d) Selection of doctoral supervisors for activity in a new doctoral school; - e) Coordinating the partnership according to the partnership agreement, where applicable; - f) Other specific tasks established by the institutional regulation for the organisation and conduct of doctoral degree study programmes.
+- a) Elaboration of the research strategy of the higher education institution, or of the consortium or partnership; - b) Elaboration of the institutional regulation for the organisation and conduct of doctoral degree study programmes which they submit for approval by the Senate of the higher education institution or to the equivalent body of consortiums or partnerships; - c) Approving decisions on the establishment and abolition of doctoral schools within the institution or partnership; - d) Selection of doctoral supervisors for activity in a new doctoral school; - e) Coordinating the partnership according to the partnership agreement, where applicable; - f) Other specific tasks established by the institutional regulation for the organisation and conduct of doctoral degree study programmes.